freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-libraries/index.md

 ---
 ## Introduction to Front End Libraries

-This is a stub introduction for Front End Libraries
+This is a stub introduction for front end libraries